 The other thing that happens at Boat Encampment in normal years, is that some gentlemen always go out with the horses, who have supposedly been able to make their way down to Boat Encampment.
 This is not a normal year.
 I don’t think that any gentlemen who had intended to go out could have continued their journey toward the east, but would have returned to Forts Colvile or Vancouver, to go out with the spring express.
 So if you are researching your family history, and your ancestor was supposed to go out in the 1846 “Fall Express” to spend the winter at Edmonton House, this is why it did not happen the way they had planned.

 Next post in this series: Down the Columbia River to Fort Colvile, and beyond.
 It’s November 16 when they will begin that journey — the last leg.
-They will reach Fort Vancouver on November 29.
+Paul Kane and the other gentlemen of the York Factory Express will reach Fort Vancouver on November 29.
 One month late.
 The usual time for reaching Fort Vancouver with the incoming York Factory Express [Columbia Express], was late October or the first few days of November!